-Many of the main financial systems, which feed into the production of the Council's Financial Statements, have achieved a Substantial assurance level following audit reviews.
+Many of the main financial systems, which feed into the production of the Council's Financial Statements, have achieved a good level of assurance following audit reviews.
 The report goes on to state that the Council can be very assured in these areas and that this position is the result of improvements to the systems and procedures over recent years and the willingness of management to address areas of concern that have been raised.

-There was one audit review where only a limited assurance level was given; 88% of the reviews account for substantial or reasonable assurance on the system of internal control in operation at the time of the review.
+There was one audit review where only a limited assurance level was given and a follow-up has been arranged for the first quarter of 2016/17; 94% of the reviews account for substantial or reasonable assurance on the system of internal control in operation at the time of the review.
 There were no reviews assessed as having no assurance.
-During 2014-15 Internal Audit raised and reported to the quarterly Governance Committee meetings 68 recommendations, and whilst 83% were in the High or Medium Risk categories, none were so significant that they needed to be escalated at the time.
+During 2015/16 Internal Audit raised and reported to the quarterly Governance Committee meetings 121 recommendations, and whilst 78% were in the High or Medium Risk categories, none were so significant that they needed to be escalated at the time.
 After follow up there are no high-risk recommendations outstanding at the year-end.

-There were no fraud investigations carried out during 2014/15.
-One other investigation is currently ongoing, on behalf of the Council.
+There were no fraud investigations carried out during 2015/16.

-External Reviews
+(h) External Reviews